axadn/pizzaPizza/README.md

 Pizza Pizza is a pizza ordering application built with a Node.js backend and a React.js front end.

+How to set up the project:
+  set database credentials in dbConfig.js make sure mysql is running open a terminal in the project root run the following commands:
+       node createDatabase.js
+       node seed.js
+       node app.js

+  The default admin account is username: admin, password: password

 # Database Schema

 ## `users`